 You’ll obviously want to customize things for your business, but you catch my drift, right?
 Then, you save each “check-in” with your customer.
-If you can, it’s also a great idea to use an automated review management tool like Grade.us 😉 to automate review requests.
-Review conversion rates go way up when the email “ask” is combined with a face to face request.
+If you can, it’s also a great idea to use an automated review management tool like Grade.us to generate review requests.

 Save live chats, record phone calls (get permission), save emails.